Bernard Howell

 Phone

-Although my work is primarily as a counsellor i am a qualified supervisor and have provided supervision in a range of contexts.
+Although my work is primarily as a counsellor i am a qualified supervisor and have provided supervision in a range of contexts for over thirty years.

 View supervision profile